selforganising/book/onegoodonebad/Named&Unnamed Functions.md

 	fnAnonymous(); //hi

-// a named function can be accessed anywhere as long as it is within the same scope that the function is created
+// But a named function can be accessed anywhere as long as it is within the same scope that the function is created

 	fnNamed(); // hi